Elise-11/Aglo_project/README.md

 * It would be interesting to improve the bwt transformation by changing the naive algorithm into an advanced algorithm to reduce the complexity of time.

-* It would be interesting to improve the Huffman compression taking into account the BWT transformation to increase the compression
+* It would be interesting to improve the Huffman compression taking into account the BWT transformation to increase the compression.